 The Poster Session is open to all attendees to contribute.
-Students and young professionals are especially encouraged to participate; see the information on the Charlie Sampson Poster Award below.
+Students and young professionals are especially encouraged to participate; see the information on the Charlie Sampson & Mir Ali Poster Awards below.
 Poster topics can relate to any of the program sessions or any other pharmaceutical statistical topic.
 All posters will be accepted until there is not more space to present them.

 Abstract submission is required and is open at http://mbswonline.com/abstracts.php ; please be sure to select “Poster” for your submission type (not Speaker).

-Please note the deadline for submission is Monday April 8, 2016.
-If you do not receive confirmation after poster submission, please email your poster abstract to registrar Cindy (Lee) Wilson at firstname.lastname@example.org and Grace Li at email@example.com.
+Please note the deadline for submission is Friday, April 09, 2019.
+If you do not receive confirmation after poster submission, please email your poster abstract to registrar Cindy (Lee) Wilson at email@example.com and Bing Liu at firstname.lastname@example.org.

-The Charlie Sampson Poster Award was created to commemorate Charlie’s contributions to the MBSW since its inception 36 years ago.
-To qualify for the award, the author(s) of the poster must be current students or students who graduated in 2014.
-The award consists of a $200 cash sum to be presented at the banquet on Tuesday night.
+The Charlie Sampson & Mir Ali Poster Awards were created to commemorate Charlie & Mir’s contributions to the MBSW since its inception 42 years ago.
+To qualify for the award, the author(s) of the poster must be current students or students who graduated in the past year.
+The award consists of $200 to be presented at the banquet on Tuesday night.

 Posters will be judged on content, originality, presentation, and contribution to a biopharmaceutical issue.
 Judges will review all posters and decide on award recipients.